 Yes!
 Accessible seating is available at all Choral Arts venues.
 Please contact the Box Office to request accessible seats.

 What time should I arrive to a Choral Arts performance?

 Doors for Choral Arts performances typically open 30 minutes before the concert.
 We recommend arriving early to ensure that you are seated at performance time.

-Allow extra time to pick up your tickets from will call if needed and provide proof of vaccination before entering the performance space.
+Allow extra time to pick up your tickets from will call if needed, and to say hi to us at the Choral Arts concierge table!

 What happens if I arrive to a concert late?